OlesiaTr/react-quiz-app/README.md

 ## Implemented features

 - Ability for users to answer questions.
+- Dynamic rendering of topics based on users' age.
 - Multi-language support using localization hooks.
 - Display progress through a quiz with a progress bar.
 - Storing and retrieving data using `localStorage`.